The Tomoro Foundation

 Grant Programs

-The Tomoro Foundation does not operate formal grant programs with public application processes.
-Instead, the foundation provides charitable donations to organizations that have been researched and chosen by the trustees to further the foundation's charitable purposes.
+The Tomoro Foundation does not operate formal grant programmes with public application processes.
+Instead, the foundation provides charitable donations to organisations that have been researched and chosen by the trustees to further the foundation's charitable purposes.

 Priority Areas